 When you create a registry with Target, you get the chance to get a 15% discount on items you did not receive from friends or family.
 Along with that, you get the chance to get some bonus items depending on the purchases you made.

 Purchasing discounted gift cards is a great way to save money at Target.
 You can save up to 30% on gift cards, and also stack your savings by using Ebates to get 1% cash back when you buy these gift cards.

-If you have gift cards you don't use, you can also sell them to the following sites:
+If you have gift cards you don't use, you can also sell them on Raise.

 10. Price Match Guarantee